FWink/home-assistant-android-stunnel/README.md

 This allows us to have a HomeAssistant in a local network that is reachable from the Internet only via the secured stunnel-server (router setup allows traffic only to the stunnel-server, not the HomeAssistant).
 Since the stunnel-server **requires** authentication via PSK it is not (easily?) possible for anyone but owners of the PSKs to connect to the HomeAssistant.

 # Usage
 The app can't possibly know where your HomeAssistant server is located without being told so.
-That's why you need to add a config file 'config.json' in 'app/src/main/assets/config/' before building the app.
-Here's how that might look like:
+That's why you need to add a config file 'redirect.json' in 'app/src/main/assets/config/' before building the app.
+Here's what that might look like:

 ```json
 {